ojaynico/ojaynico-kotlin-react-native/README.md

 https://reactnative.dev/docs/accessibilityinfo

-About 95% of the APIs and Components have been tested and are working.
-A detailed documentation on how to setup a project and multiple examples will be available soon.

 ## `How to use the wrapper?`

 In your react native application shared module (a kotlin gradle project), update your gradle file to include the following in the respective blocks.